Delirium clinical trials at UCSF

 2 in progress, 1 open to eligible people

-Delirium is a sudden change in a person's mental state.
-UCSF is studying how remote cognitive tests can help find patients with memory and thinking problems before surgery.
-This research may help doctors take better care of these patients.
+Delirium is a sudden change in the way a person thinks and acts.
+UCSF is studying how to use remote cognitive tests to find patients who might have thinking problems before surgery.
+These tests could help doctors understand who needs extra care.

 open to eligible people ages 65-99